tarantula-org/camelot/README.md

 ## 📚 Documentation

-Detailed API references, architecture deep-dives, and performance characteristics are available on our official documentation site:
+Detailed API references, architecture deep-dives, and performance characteristics are available on our official documentation site.

 👉 **[Read the Camelot Docs](https://camelot-1.gitbook.io/docs/)**